Raw FM: Plot

-Granger (Dominic Purcell), a DJ at commercial radio station Rock FM is fired from his job, so he and his long-time friends Robert and the blind Zelda (Nadine Garner) decide to start their own independent radio station.
-However, they are completely unprepared for the number of kids who show up wanting to be DJs — many of whom are quite lazy.
+Granger (Dominic Purcell), a DJ at commercial radio station Rock FM is fired from his job, so he and his long-time friends Robert (Matthew Dyktynski) and the blind Zelda (Nadine Garner) decide to start their own independent radio station.
+However, they are completely unprepared for the number of kids who show up wanting to be DJs – many of whom are quite lazy.
 They hire a staff from the group of volunteers, and have a launch party.
 In subsequent episodes, we find out more about each of the staff as different episodes focus on different characters.

 Raw FM Dance Floor Radio

 Raw FM is also an Australian narrowcast radio network unrelated to the Television series, with stations in New South Wales, Australian Capital Territory, Victoria and Queensland.
+The commissioning of this series was controversial as the ABC didn't seek input or approval from Raw FM owners at the time.